 Areas protected by law to conserve their geology or wildlife.
 If land has been identified as an SSSI, you will be required to gain consent from Natural England before carrying out certain activities.
 They can be used in neighbourhood planning to decide whether areas in a particular neighbourhood are suitable for development.

-The alteration, restoration and general use of landscape features to manage and reduce flood risk to downstream areas. – From Flood Hub Landowner Page.
+The alteration, restoration and general use of landscape features to manage and reduce flood risk to downstream areas.
+(This may also be known as ‘natural flood management’ or ‘upstream management’).

 Areas that protect one or more habitats and/or species – terrestrial or marine which are listed in the EC Habitats Directive.
 As of November 2017, there were 658 designated SACs in the United Kingdom.
 The aim requires the establishment of high-quality conservation sites to help conserve the 189 habitat types and 788 species identified in the Directive.